 My Joules scarf was another birthday present this year, from my oldest friend Lisa – “Hi mate” The girl knows my taste & has impeccable timing, no?
 As I mentioned earlier my Louis Vuitton bag was my combined birthday & Christmas present from Mark & the children that I clearly chose & (yearned for) indeed purchased Heehee I’ve also worn it here with the long strap attached which was ideal for hands free sightseeing in Paris as well.
 Smart buy Marky!
 Teeheehee

 That smell like bubblegum YUM YUM!
 I love these Melissa shoes soooo much!!!
 I bought them from Vestiaire Collective & have written a blog post about them – Naturally.

 I wear them loads because they’re incredibly versatile, don’t believe me?
 See here & here too.

 My berry coloured OPI nail polish has just a tinge of blue tone tying in the shirt with the scarf perfectly.

 This gorgeous Gold Double Star Ring is from Lizzy O Boutique

 Now from the rest of The Over 40 Collective

 We have our Real Women Catalogue of outfits from Winser London.
 I’m blown away by the incredible photography & variation of styling each of the team has produced for this latest collaboration.
-Please do click-through to be taken directly to each of their Blogs for a closer look of what they’re wearing.
-Furthermore we’ve launched the Over 40 Collective Blog if fancy a sticky beak pop on over!
+Please do click-through directly to each of their Blogs for a closer look of what they’re wearing.
+Furthermore we’ve launched the Over 40 Collective Blog if fancy a sticky beak pop on over.

 Finally I’d like to extend an enormous THANK YOU to the generous team at Winser London for gifting all of the outfits to The Over 40 Collective.
 In particular the lovely Yasmin who always goes out of her way to ensure everyone is happy.